University of Rostock

 The University of Rostock (Universität Rostock) is a public university located in Rostock, Mecklenburg-Vorpommern, Germany.
 Founded in 1419, it is the third-oldest university in Germany.
 It is the oldest university in continental northern Europe and the Baltic Sea area, and 8th oldest in Central Europe.
 It was the 5th university established in the Holy Roman Empire.

-The university has been associated with four Nobel laureates: Albrecht Kossel, Karl von Frisch, Otto Stern, and Walter H. Schottky.
+The university has been associated with three Nobel laureates: Albrecht Kossel, Karl von Frisch and Otto Stern.
 It is a member of the European University Association.
 According to a ranking published by Times Higher Education in 2018, it is the most beautiful university in Germany and the fourth most beautiful university in all of Europe.
-The language of instruction is usually German and English for some postgraduate studies.
+The language of instruction is usually German, and English for some postgraduate studies.

 History

+1419–1919

 The university was founded in 1419 by confirmation of Pope Martin V and thus is one of the oldest universities in Northern Europe.

-In Germany, there are only five universities that were founded earlier, while only Heidelberg and Leipzig operated continuously since then: Heidelberg (1386), Cologne (1388), Erfurt (1392/1994), Würzburg (1402/1582) and Leipzig (1409).
+In Germany, there are only five universities that were founded earlier, while only Heidelberg and Leipzig operated continuously since then: Heidelberg (1386), Cologne (1388/1919), Erfurt (1392/1994), Würzburg (1402/1582) and Leipzig (1409).

 That makes Rostock University the third oldest German university in continuous operation.

 Throughout the 15th and 16th centuries, the University of Rostock had about 400 to 500 students each year and was among the most important universities in Germany and Northern Europe at the time, with many of its students originating from the Low Countries, Scandinavia or other countries bordering the Baltic Sea.

 In the course of political struggles and due to pressure from the church, the university moved to Greifswald in 1437 and remained there until 1443.
 From 1487 to 1488 teaching took place in Lübeck.
 A few years after the city of Rostock, the university became Protestant in 1542.
 Henceforth, Humanism and Lutheranism were defining characteristics of the university.

+In the 16th century, Rostock was the first university to teach Copernicanism, which was introduced by Professor Duncan Liddel.
 After the Thirty Years' War (1618–1648), however, for about two centuries the University of Rostock played only a regional role.
 After the "ownership" of the university had moved from the city to the state (Grand Duchy of Mecklenburg-Schwerin) in 1827, however, things changed for the better.
 The second half of the 19th century saw generous building activity in Rostock's alma mater and the university soon regained its old reputation amongst German universities.

-1919–1945
+1919 to present

 On the occasion of the 500th anniversary of the university, Albert Einstein and Max Planck received honorary doctorates on 12 November 1919.
 This made the University of Rostock the world's first institute of higher learning to award this honour to Einstein.
 The doctorate was not revoked during the Nazi rule in Germany (1933–1945), despite such orders by the Nazis.
 The reason for this remains unknown.
 Psychologist David Katz and professor of dentistry and dean of the medical faculty Hans Moral lost their posts in 1933 among others.